therealtrex/GCP-GDIMacGyver/content/Lab1_gcpaddon/lab_1_gcp_ta.en.md

 - `Select your GCP credentials` again (same as last time)
 - `Select your GCP project` again (same as last time)
 - Under Pub/Sub Subscriptions you should see the one you created earlier (eg splunk-ta-topic_sub). `Select the pub/sub from the list`.
-- Again `under Index click the x` from index and `select the gcp-data` index again.
+- Again under Index click the `x` from index and select the `gcp-data` index again.
 - You should now see the following.

 ![image_tag](/static/Lab1_gcpaddon/image33.png)

-- `Click Add` when happy
+- Click `Add` when happy
 - You should now have three inputs like below

 ![image_tag](/static/Lab1_gcpaddon/image34.png)

 ### Validate our data in Splunk
 Now its time to check if our data is able to be PULL out of our GCP Cloud project.
-- `Click Apps` from the top left hand side of Splunk and then `Select Search and Reporting`
+- Click `Apps` from the top left hand side of Splunk and then select `Search and Reporting`
-- `copy and paste` the `following SPL` into the search
+- `Copy and paste` the following `SPL` into the search

 ```text
 index="gcp-data"